INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 **NOTE: If no system health data is published to RMQFMU then the operation of the fmu will continue normally, however no information regarding system health will be outputted from RMQFMU.**

 A mapping of message data to FMU output is carried out via the name property of a :code:`ScalarVariable`.
 For example: :code:`<ScalarVariable name="level" valueReference="20" variability="continuous" causality="output"><Real /></ScalarVariable>` maps the value of the key :code:`level` within a message to the output with :code:`valueReference 20`.

+Note that, an output with name `seqno`, with a specific value reference of 103, is required in the model description file, and can be added as follows:
+:code:`<ScalarVariable name="seqno" valueReference="103" variability="discrete" causality="output"><Integer /></ScalarVariable>`.
+This represented the sequence number of a message, and is used to differentiate between two or more messages in the RMQFMU.
+The field `seqno` has to be included in the message sent to the RMQFMU.

 Remember, when adding an additional output this also has to be added to outputs in modelstructure.
 Note, that it uses index and not valuereference!
 Index is related to the order of the respective scalarvariable.
 I.e. the topmost scalar variable within ``ModelVariables`` has index 1.
 Example of adding two indices to ``ModelStructure/Outputs``: